vekatze/neut/book/src/terms.md

 ### Note

-- In the current implementation, the set of recognized escape sequences like `\n` or `\t` are the same as that of Haskell.
+- In the current implementation, the set of recognized escape sequences like `\n` or `\t` is the same as in Haskell.

 ## `(x1: a1, ..., xn: an) -> b`